Movatterモバイル変換

 Stats atPro Football Reference

 Jarrett Ryan Stidham (born August 8, 1996) is an American professionalfootballquarterback for theDenver Broncos of theNational Football League (NFL).
 He playedcollege football for theAuburn Tigers following a stint with theBaylor Bears.
-Stidham was selected by theNew England Patriots in the fourth round of the2019 NFL draft, where he spent his first three seasons as a backup, and played one season for theLas Vegas Raiders.
-He joined the Broncos in 2023.
+Stidham was selected by theNew England Patriots in the fourth round of the2019 NFL draft, where he spent his first three seasons as a backup.
+He played his next season for theLas Vegas Raiders, becoming the team's starter near the end of the year.
+Stidham joined the Broncos in 2023 and was their starter in the 2025AFC Championship Game following an injury toBo Nix.

 Early life

 Stidham was born on August 8, 1996, inCorbin, Kentucky.[1]
-His family moved toStephenville, Texas when he was in elementary school and he later attendedStephenville High School.[2]
-As a senior, he completed 183 of 260 passes for 2,934 yards with 35touchdowns.
-He also rushed for 969 yards and 15 touchdowns.
-Stidham was rated byRivals.com as a four-star recruit and was ranked as the sixth-bestdual-threat quarterback in his class.
+His family moved toStephenville, Texas when he was in elementary school.[2]
+As a senior atStephenville High School, Stidham completed 183 of 260 passes for 2,934 yards with 35touchdowns while also rushing for 969 yards and 15 touchdowns.
+He was rated byRivals.com as a four-star recruit and was ranked as the sixth-bestdual-threat quarterback in his class.
 Stidham originally committed toTexas Tech University to playcollege football, but later changed toBaylor University.[3][4]

 College recruiting information